Blackbeing/alx-system_engineering-devops/0x02-shell_redirections/README.md

  - 16-whatsnext -- Print lines after a match
  - 17-hidethisword -- Print non-matching words
  - 18-letteronly -- Print lines starting with a letter
+ - 19-AZ -- Replace A to Z and c to e